FeroXx07/BBT-Barcelona-Bus-Transit/README.md

 ### MIT License

-Copyright (c) 2022 Ali Hassan Shahid
+Copyright (c) 2022 BBT-Barcelona-Bus-Transit, Authors: Ali Hassan Shahid & Marta LLurba

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal